Examining the differences between two models of network security at the WAN edge

 ZTNA is becoming essential to enterprise networks

 While ZTNA does offer significant advantages, it is not always the best option for all applications.
-Today’s network will probably include a mix of ZTNA and traditional VPNS, and understanding the tradeoffs is important.
+Rather than a case of ZTNA vs. VPN, today's network will probably include a mix of ZTNA and traditional VPNs.
+Understanding the tradeoffs is important.

 However, as enterprise work becomes increasingly remote and workforce diversity expands to include contractors along with part-time and temporary workers, the security, flexibility and scalability of cloud-delivered Zero Trust Network Access will make it an essential part of any enterprise’s network.